temporenc/temporenc/README.rst

 Encoding rules
 ==============

+Encoding is done in two stages:

-As the first step, each component is encoded separately, resulting in an array of bits.
+* In the first stage, each component is encoded separately, resulting in an array of bits.
 The rules for encoding components do not depend on the *type* of the final *temporenc* value.

+* The second stage consists of packing the encoded components into the final byte string.

 For representing numbers as bit strings, *temporenc* always uses unsigned big-endian notation, e.g. encoding the number 13 into 5 bits results in the bit